Inès Ligron

 Inès Ligron is a French fashion and beauty expert, best known for her work with fashion houses, beauty firms, advertising agencies, and magazine editors.
 Ligron also owns a beauty academy in Japan called WCBA by Ines Ligron.
 Ines is the face of IROKA by KAO in Japan and has developed 2 fragrances for their latest laundry products.

 Ligron was the national director of Japan from 1997 until 2009, when she revamped the Miss Universe Japan pageant into a greater sponsorship and television event.
 She produced the 56th Miss Universe winner and two runners-up during her ten years with The Miss Universe Organization.
+On August 17, 2026, it was announced that Ligron had been appointed President of the Miss France Univers Committee.

 Ligron filmed a French reality television series called Les Anges Gardiens (The Guardian Angels) with Jean-Claude Van Damme and Jean-Roch.
-Ligron is the National Director of the Miss World Singapore Organization.
+Ligron is the former National Director of the Miss World Singapore Organization.

 Early life

 Inés Ligron was born Agnès Ligron in Montpellier, France, the daughter of Pierre and Monique Ligron.
 Ligron changed her first name from Agnès to Spanish Inés (or French Inès) when she was 25, because she started working in Spain where people could not say her name correctly, and in English it sounded too old-fashioned.
 Ligron grew up in the South of France near Montpellier because her parents had to leave Paris due to the allergies of her younger brother.
 She has a sister, Mireille Ligron and a brother, Philippe Ligron.
 She studied literature, learned 3 languages, and enrolled in a fashion and cosmetic school in Montpellier called Inter Beaute.
 Before working as the National Director of Miss Universe in Japan, she worked with European cosmetic companies and designed a line of cosmetics consisting of make-up and skin care products for Montagut, and the products were to be sold in China.
 Ligron worked with IMG Models after moving to Hong Kong.

 In 1995, Ligron became the Asia/Pacific director of IMG model in Hong Kong.